kkamtikar/DataCleaningProject/README.md

 10. mergeDataSet <- cbind(cbind(cluby, clubSub), clubx)
 Create a data set which combines all the columns of cluby and clubSub and combines the results with clubx.
-It is important to note the order. the inner cbind combines the cluby and clubSub first in that order. cluby and clubSub each have single column for activities and subject IDs respectively. clubx has 561 columns.
+It is important to note the order.
+The inner cbind combines the cluby and clubSub first in that order. cluby and clubSub each have single column for activities and subject IDs respectively. clubx has 561 columns.
 After this step, the mergeDataSet will contain all the training and testing data sets combined with their activities and subject IDS details, thus making it a 563 column data frame [ 2 + 561 ].